liferay/liferay-docs/develop/tutorials/articles/210-front-end-taglibs/05-chart-taglibs/00-using-chart-taglibs-intro.markdown

 The
 [`com.liferay.frontend.taglib.chart.sample.web` portlet](https://github.com/liferay/liferay-portal/tree/master/modules/apps/frontend-taglib/frontend-taglib-chart-sample-web)
-is referenced throughout this tutorial as an example.
+is referenced throughout this section of tutorials as an example.
 It's included out-of-the-box.
-Open the Control Menu and add the *Chart Sample* portlet from the *Applications* &rarr; *Sample* menu to see it in action.
+Open the Control Menu and add the *Chart Sample* portlet from the *Widgets* &rarr; *Sample* menu to see it in action.

 ![Figure 1: The Chart Sample portlet demonstrates the various types of charts you can create with the chart taglbs.](../../../images/chart-taglib-sample-portlet.png)